solarwinds/solarwinds-apm-ruby/CONFIG.md

 `APPOPTICS_RABBITMQ_USERNAME` | username for the RabbitMQ connection | `guest`
 `APPOPTICS_RABBITMQ_PASSWORD` | password for the RabbitMQ connection | `guest`

-## AppOptics::Config
+## AppOpticsAPM::Config

-`AppOptics::Config` is a nested hash used by the appoptics gem to store preferences and switches.
+`AppOpticsAPM::Config` is a nested hash used by the appoptics_apm gem to store preferences and switches.

-See [this Rails generator template file](https://github.com/tracelytics/oboe-ruby/blob/master/lib/rails/generators/appoptics/templates/appoptics_initializer.rb) for documentation on all of the supported values.
+See [this Rails generator template file](https://github.com/librato/ruby-appoptics/blob/master/lib/rails/generators/appoptics_apm/templates/appoptics_initializer.rb) for documentation on all of the supported values.